Trinity's chapter of Nu Rho Psi

 Brian Castelluccio ’12 received an honorable mention for the Barry M. Goldwater Scholars national scholarship award, which recognizes excellence in academics, particularly in the fields of mathematics, the natural sciences, and engineering.

 Jessica Cote ’12 has been awarded a U.S. Student Fulbright Grant for a research project in Chile: “The Neuroprotective Effects of the Chilean Maqui Berry".
 The Fulbright Program, the U.S. Government’s flagship international exchange program, is designed to increase mutual understanding between the people of the United States and the people of other countries.
+Jessica was featured in a story in the Fall 2012 Trinity Reporter.

 Ginger Mills ‘12 was selected by the Society for Neuroscience to be a Neuroscience Scholar, a prestigious three-year fellowship.
 She has received funding for her career enhancement.
 Funding is provided by the National Institute of Neurological Diseases and Stroke.